evolvingstuff/vdw2/content/posts/20-reasons-for-not-taking-vitamin-d-debunked.md

 1.  **Think that a [doctor's approval](/posts/would-you-be-opposed-to-my-getting-more-vitamin-d) is required**

-   * <a href="/posts/4000-iu-of-vitamin-d-is-ok-19-organizations-agree-2018" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 4,000 IU of Vitamin D is OK - 19 organizations agree - 2018">19 organizations agree 4,000 IU daily is OK</a> and 6 say up to 10,000 IU daily  is OK
+   * [19 organizations agree 4,000 IU daily is OK](/posts/4000-iu-of-vitamin-d-is-ok-19-organizations-agree-2018) and 6 say up to 10,000 IU daily  is OK

-   * <a href="/posts/50000-iu-vitamin-d-weekly-is-often-recommended" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 50,000 IU Vitamin D weekly is often recommended">50,000 IU Vitamin D weekly is often recommended</a> 18+ sellers on Amazon recommend weekly
+   * [50,000 IU Vitamin D weekly is often recommended](/posts/50000-iu-vitamin-d-weekly-is-often-recommended) 18+ sellers on Amazon recommend weekly

-1.  **Need a <a href="/posts/tests-for-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Tests for Vitamin D">Vitamin D test</a>**  (fear of needles, hassle, and cost)
+1.  **Need a [Vitamin D test](/tags/vitamin-d-test.html)**  (fear of needles, hassle, and cost)

    * Note: Testing is rarely needed,  but if you want it, an in-home test costs about $50